 Introductory Pricing vs Renewal Costs

-VPNs that relied on steep renewal hikes without meaningful feature upgrades
+VPNs that relied on 2×–4× renewal increases without meaningful feature or infrastructure improvements were downgraded or excluded from recommendations.

 Feature Gating on Budget Plans

-We only recommend budget VPNs whose lowest-priced plans remain usable
+We only recommend budget VPNs whose lowest-priced plans remain fully usable, without forcing upgrades for:

 Performance Degradation Over Time